reidjs/text-scheduler/README.md

 # schedule-texts-from-txt
-Schedule iMessage texts from `.txt` files from your Mac.
+Schedule iMessage or SMS texts from `.txt` files from your Mac.

 ![a cute smiling mailbox](./mailbox.png)

-# Send your first text
+# Send messages
 1. Clone this repo to your computer.
-3. Verify there is a file in example_scheduled_texts folder named `Text myself now.txt` that has the word "Hello!" in the file body.
-4. Open `SETTINGS.txt` and replace the number after `myself=...` to **your phone number**.
+2. Open `SETTINGS.txt` and replace the number after `myself=...` to **an iMessage capable phone number**.
+Replace the number after `sms_myself=...` to any working phone number.
-5. Open your terminal to this project directory and run these commands in order
+3. Open your terminal to this project directory and run these commands in order
    1. `virtualenv venv`
    2. `source activate.sh`
    3. `pip install -r requirements.txt`
    4. `python send_scheduled_messages.py`
-6. ✅ If everything went well, you should receive an iMessage text that says "Hello!" from yourself
+4. 💬 If everything went well, you should receive an iMessage text that says "Hello from iMessage!", and an SMS text that says "Hello from SMS!"

 # How it works
-The script parses the filename, `Text {person} {datetime}.txt`, to determine who and when to send the text message.
+The script parses files in the `scheduled_messages` directory that follow this filename format: `Text {person} {datetime}.txt`.
+You can change this directory in the SETTINGS.txt file.
-1. The first word in the filename must be "Text."
+1. The first word in the filename must be `Text`.
-2. The second word, `person` must be the persons identifier.
+2. The second word, `{person}` must be the persons identifier.
 This is set in SETTINGS.txt, e.g., `bob=1234567890` would set `bob`'s phone number to `1234567890`
-3. Everything following the name, before the .txt, is considered the `datetime`.
-Many formats may work for the `datetime`, but this is the only one I have tested extensively: `Month D, YYYY HH:MM(AM|PM)`, for example `March 9, 2024 7:25AM`.
-You can also use the keyword `now` as a `datetime` to send one immediately.
+3. Everything following the name, before the .txt, is considered the `{datetime}`.
+Many formats may work, but this is the only one I have tested: `Month D, YYYY HH:MM(AM|PM)`, for example `March 9, 2024 7:25AM`.
+You can also use the keyword `now` or `asap` as a `datetime` to send texts immediately.
+4. After a message is sent, it will move the message to the `sent` folder in your `scheduled_texts` directory.

 # Help & Feedback
 Please create a GitHub issue if you have feedback or need help.
 Thanks!